Ivanmg91/TFGv2/README.md

 http://localhost:3000

 ## INFO
-The web app is being hosted with github pages.
-This is a free hosting service from github repositories.
-For update it only need use this command:
+The web app is being hosted with netlify.
+This is a free hosting service.
+For update it only need do a git commit.
-- npm run deploy
+Has integrated google analytics and google adsense.
+It use a 2 differents api from rapidapi.com: streaming availability and google api.

 ## Pendiente
 - Hacer algo intuitivo para cuando quieres ver peliculas sin filtrarlas por genero...